pawelwilkosz/azure_questions/README.md

 #### Q: What's SPN (Service Principal) Account in Azure AD?
 A: This is an accpunt for application that shall be authorized using Azure AD.
 In practice SPN account is created as an application registration (App registration -> Register new app)

+<a name="roles"></a>
+### Roles
+#### Q: Name the most popular available roles
+A:
+- Contributor - can manage everything except access
+- Owner - can manage everything including access
+- Reader - can view anything but can't make changes